marijase/HTTP-Server/README.md

   - 200 OK – when the file exists
   - 404 Page Not Found – when the file does not exist
 - Simple and lightweight implementation

-## Theoretical Background
-### TCP (Transmission Control Protocol) is the foundation on which HTTP operates.
-It is a reliable protocol that:
-- Guarantees data delivery
-- Preserves the order of packets
-- Detects errors and retransmits lost data
-### HTTP Protocol
-- HTTP (HyperText Transfer Protocol) is the communication language between clients (browsers, apps) and web servers.
-- It works over TCP/IP, ensuring reliable communication.
-### HTTP Methods
-Common HTTP methods include:
-  GET – requests data from the server
-  POST – sends data to the server
-  PUT / DELETE – modify or remove resources
-_This project focuses on the GET method, which retrieves files without modifying server state._

 ## Example HTTP GET Request
 ```